krprzenioslo/Hystrixwiki2/FAQ.md

 <a name='Annotations'/>
 ## Can annotations be used?

 Not as part of [hystrix-core](https://github.com/Netflix/Hystrix/tree/master/hystrix-core) functionality.
-It has been considered but not pursued heavily.
+It has been considered but not pursued.
 It is definitely a candidate for someone to implement as a [sub-module](https://github.com/Netflix/Hystrix/tree/master/hystrix-contrib).

 The primary design principle this doesn't mesh very well with is that it makes the isolation barriers transparent (see [["Why is it so intrusive?"|FAQ#wiki-Intrusive]] for more reasoning on this).
 In other words, a consumer of a library would no longer see a HystrixCommand implementation with standard execute(), queue() and other functionality nor receive the communication of isolation and fault tolerance that is assumed when interacting with a HystrixCommand.
 They would just invoke a method and have no idea of whether it's isolated or not.